Good stuff

 What is it?

-Yup, it's on the parent Group's MEB platform, so you know the drill.
-In this case the choices are simple: one battery size, 77kWh useable, connected to either single (RWD) or twin (AWD) motors.
-It's the twin-motor version, which goes by the name VZ, that we test here.
+Yup, it's on the VW Group's MEB platform, so you know the drill.
+In this case the choices are simple: one battery size, 77kWh usable, connected to either single (RWD) or twin (AWD) motors.

-The rear motor does most of the heavy lifting, a 282bhp permanent-magnet synchronous job.
-The front one is a simple asynchronous induction motor: that type's advantage, cheapness aside, is that it makes little drag torque when it's not providing drive.
-It hits a maximum of 107bhp.
+The all-wheel drive one adds a simple 107bhp asynchronous induction motor to the front axle to offer a combined 335bhp total.
+Its advantage, cheapness aside, is that it makes little drag torque when it's not providing drive.

 So is it as sporty as it looks?

 Well, rivals have problems.
-They mostly ride badly – Tesla especially, but also the Nissan – or handle like unleavened dough.
-It's only really the Kia that strikes a satisfactory balance.
+They mostly ride badly – the Tesla Model Y especially, but also the Nissan Ariya – or handle like unleavened dough.
+It's only really the Kia EV6 and Volvo EC40 that strike a satisfactory balance.

 And now the Cupra too.
 Its standard adaptive dampers do a good job of keeping matters under control when you're scuttling along, but de-stress the ride when you're not.
 The steering's progressive if numb, and once you've got all that mass turned into a corner, the rear-biased balance of the motors' efforts makes it more engaging than you'd expect.